 Switching within these two modes is advisable depending on the tension of the chain.

-Once the windlass is engaged, brake loosened, bow stopper is clear and the command to heave up is given, the heaving up operation commences.
+Once the windlass is engaged, the brake loosened, the bow stopper is clear, and the command to heave up is given, the heaving up operation commences.

 Report.
 Observe.
 Report.

-The most important job of the anchor party is to report every change of direction and change of tension of the anchor chain.
+The most important job of the anchor party is to report every change of direction and change of tension in the anchor chain.

 Rudder angles must also be used to “follow” the direction of the chain.

 It is advisable to keep it as twelve o’clock as possible.
-For starboard anchor, one o’clock is also okay and eleven o’clock for port anchor is fine.
+For the starboard anchor, one o’clock is also okay and eleven o’clock for the port anchor is fine.